vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-io-documentation-making-your-new-app-version-publicly-available/vtex-io-documentation-promoting-a-workspace-to-master.md

 Before proceeding any further, make sure your app has been [published](https://developers.vtex.com/docs/guides/vtex-io-documentation-publishing-an-app) in the workspace you are about to promote.

-Also, remember that when you promote a workspace to master, your changes are applied to all workspaces of the current account.
+Remember that, when you promote a workspace to master, your changes are applied to all workspaces of the current account.
 Hence, if you are promoting a new version of the [Store Theme app](https://developers.vtex.com/docs/guides/vtex-io-documentation-3-settingyourstoretheme) to master, make sure to complete all the necessary adjustments to store content in Site Editor and to your code beforehand.
+Furthermore, the apps installed in the promoted workspace will be installed in all the other workspaces, which is described on [Workspace behavior with app installations](https://developers.vtex.com/docs/guides/vtex-io-documentation-workspace-behavior-with-app-installations).

 Promoting a workspace to Master is a step in **making your new app version publicly available**.
 Please check [this](https://developers.vtex.com/docs/guides/vtex-io-documentation-making-your-new-app-version-publicly-available) guide for more information.